abhiramready/Habit-System/Habits/LearnProgramming/2023-LearnProgramming.md

 Put creates an effect, which instructs middleware to dispatch an action to the store. put(), on the other hand, is a non-blocking effect, which means that the saga can continue to the next step and action will be dispatched within the internal scheduler.

 **takeEvery vs takeLatest**
-- takeEvery allows multiple action instances to be started concurrently and their completion order can var.
+- takeEvery allows multiple action instances to be started concurrently and their completion order can vary.
 - takeLatest allows only one action/task to run at any moment, the previous one will be canceled

 Creating a Store and Saga middleware